Alex (Street Fighter)

-Alex (アレックス, Arekkusu) is a video game character from Capcom's Street Fighter series of fighting games.
+Alex Winger (アレックス・ウィンガー, Arekkusu Wingā) is a video game character from Capcom's Street Fighter series of fighting games.
+He was first introduced as the primary protagonist of Street Fighter III: New Generation, before going on to appear in later series entries.

 Conception and design

-Alex was created early in development to be the series' protagonist, and was designed by Akira Yasuda.
+Alex was created early in development to be the protagonist of Street Fighter III, and was designed by "Akiman" Yasuda.
 Early versions of his character established him as a police officer that used to be a professional wrestler, influenced by how popular professional wrestling was at the time.
 They wanted a character that stood apart from Ryu, and was intended to be a simple protagonist so the supporting cast could be "flashy", with Sadamoto comparing it to how manga Saint Seiya approached its cast.

 In the Street Fighter III series, Alex wears green overalls, green open-fingered gloves, brown combat boots, a red bandana, a scar on each of his shoulders, long blonde hair wrapped in a ponytail and make-up from the bottom of his eyes down to the rest of his face.
 Alex also sometimes wears a black tank top, which he rips off before he fights, and a bomber jacket when he isn't fighting.
 In Street Fighter V, Alex mostly retains his appearance.
 He wears red suspenders, has slightly shorter hair with no ponytail, and has a red and white long-sleeved buttoned flannel, which he either wears unbuttoned and sleeves rolled up, or wrapped around his waist.
 He wears green cargo pants, which are slightly torn up.
+Yasuda stated he developed Alex's face based on French actor Christopher Lambert, as artist Kinu Nishimura really liked his appearance.
+Nishimura stated that the paint on his face was inspired by the anime version of Devilman.